FIN 473: Principles of Real Estate

 Attendance (IMPORTANT): Attendance is required in this class.
 The full details will be given in class, but here are the basics:

-eTextbook: There are links to the eTextbook readings on the schedule as well as the Announcement Page in D2L
+eTextbook: There are links to the eTextbook readings on the Announcement Page in D2L

 Connect Assignments: The McGraw-Hill Connect assignments are in D2L.
 Due dates are listed on the schedule.
 Late assignments are not accepted.
-There are links to the assignments on the schedule as well as the Announcement Page in D2L.
+There are links to the assignments on the Announcement Page in D2L.
 You have two attempts at each assignment and your grade will be the one from your last attempt.
 Also, the assignments are 'open-book', so you will have access to the eTextbook when you are doing the assignments.

 Exams: There are two examinations.
 The tests are not deliberately cumulative; however, since the course builds upon itself, concepts developed in earlier chapters will necessarily be used in later chapters.
 You may only use a calculator, but not the textbook, notes, crib sheets, formulae sheets, etc. You may not substitute a cell phone, tablet, computer, etc. for the calculator.
 The only exceptions are accommodations authorized by the University.
 Make-up exams will only be given if there is official documentation of an emergency, e.g., a doctor’s note.
 Details and dates are listed on the schedule.
 All exams will be taken through D2L during class, so you will need to bring your laptop to all exams.
 I assume that everyone has experience with this.
 You will also be required to use the Lockdown Browser (LDB).
 If you have not used this software before, it is your responsibility to download it and make sure it works before you come to class.
 Instructions are here.